aaronzirbes/dev_git_started/README.md

-Getting started with Git and GitHub as Bloomhealth
+Getting started with Git and GitHub at Bloomhealth
 ==================================================

 This little script will help you set up your local dev development using git, GitHub.